 You can see an earlier version of my own site from Jack's video critique.
 I'm not sure how well this post will age, but at the time of writing, you'll see some things from that video I've kept (colour scheme, intrigue section), some things I've since improved (typography, simplicity, scale), and other things I have thrown out completely (iconography, photo).

-One of the reasons I love digital design so much is because you can revise it.
-Don't overthink things, instead trust the process of experimenting, pausing, reflecting, and throwing away without consequence.
+One of the reasons I love digital design so much is that you can revise it.
+Don't overthink things; instead, trust the process of experimenting, pausing, reflecting, and throwing away without consequence.

 I Collect Things and Follow Weird People on Dribbble